Target365/sdk-for-php/README.md

 ### Contributing
 New contributors to this project are welcome.
-If you are interested in contributing please send an email to support@target365.no.
+If you are interested in contributing please send an email to sdk@strex.no.

 ### Automated Test
 Automated tests use PHPUnit framework.
 Here are some suggested steps to run